 Atlassian announced they are raising their Data Center license prices as of February 2, 2021.
 Users who purchase or quote their license before February 2 will receive reduced pricing.
 If your company needs Data Center licensed products, reach out to secure your reduced pricing.

-Jira Comparison Guide Conclusion: Jira cost, Jira features,where To Go From Here
+Jira Comparison Guide Conclusion: Jira cost, Jira features,where To Go From Here?

 To resume this Jira Comparasion guide, in some cases, the information provided above will be enough to determine which Jira product(s) and deployment options are the best fit for you and Jira cost per user.
 But most companies, especially larger ones, have plenty of business processes that don’t clearly fall into those categories.
 And the truth is, we all know that reading the marketing materials doesn’t always provide the most accurate reflection of performance.
 This is where we come in.
-Oxalis can bridge that information gap, and help you figure out whether Jira products can meet your particular needs.
+Oxalis can bridge that information gap, and help you figure out whether Jira products and Jira pricing, can meet your particular needs.

-We covered many of the benefits, drawbacks, and differences between Jira Core, Jira Service Management, and Jira Software over the course of this post.
+We covered many of the benefits, drawbacks, and differences between Jira Work Management, Jira Service Management, and Jira Software over the course of this post.
 However, if you need more information while deciding if the Jira Suite is right for you, send our team of experts a message—don’t let lack of information make your decision for you.
 Need special help about Atlassian Jira Subscription?
 Send us a message.

 For more information or help with Jira training, we offer Jira consulting services to help with best practices in configuration, customization, and more.
 Or in case you have some doubts after reading this Jira Comparasion Guide, let us know.